 Introduction to the tools, materials, processes, and principles used in the design, compilation, drafting and scribing, and reproduction of maps.
-Two field trips required to government and commercial map-reproduction organizations.
+Two required half-day field trips to government and commercial map-reproduction organizations.
 Prerequisite: Geog.
-1000 or 2100 or 3000; concurrent enrollment in Geog.
-3400 recommended.
-1 hour lecture, 2 three-hour labs.
-Three units.
+1000 or 2100 or 3000.
+1 hour lecture, 6 hours activity.
+Four units.